Web Aura · Extensions & userscripts

 What runs where, by extension class.
 If a class isn't listed here, treat it as "not officially supported" until proven otherwise.

-CRX, content-script driven ✓ Yes ✓ Yes Page customisers, themes, helpers
+CRX, content-script driven ✓ Yes ✓ Yes Page customisers, helpers, site-specific UI tweaks.

 FAQ · 07